Skip to main content

 Light Client

-• initializeClient: Creates an initial state for the light client with a trusted Header and security parameters for the target chain.
-This "Initial" header cannot be verified and must be trusted.
-A trusting period is often used as a security parameter to prevent PoS long-range attacks.
+• initializeClient: This function creates the initial state of the Light Client using a trusted header and security parameters of the target chain.
+Since this initial header cannot be verified, it is "trusted".
+Common security parameters include the trusting period, which is often used to prevent PoS long-range attacks.

-• verifyState: Verifies the state of the target chain based on the current state of the light client.
-Most chain states, with some exceptions, can be represented as key-value type storage, and the verification target is the inclusion proof of a particular (key, value) pair in the target chain.
-Conversely, some verification may use proof of the exclusion of a pair. (e.g., IBC's Packet Timeout)
+• verifyMembership: This function verifies the state of the target chain based on the Light Client’s state at a certain height.
+In most cases, the state of a chain can be represented as key-value storage, and the target for verification is the existence proof of the (key, value) pair that makes up the chain’s state.
+In some cases, a non-existence proof of the pair may be used (e.g., IBC’s Packet Timeout).